jdmsharpe/chesscpp/README.md

 7. `./chess`

 ## Additional Options
-The following options can be passed as an additional argument when running the executable, e.g. `./chess -l`.
+The following options can be passed as additional arguments when running the executable, e.g. `./chess -l`.
 * Passing `-l` will load a board state from the `load.fen` file under `inc`
 * Passing `-c` will start a game with a computer player
 * Passing `-v` will enable verbose/debugging mode